-6.3 Details of Selection Methods
+6.2 Details of Selection Methods

-- (1) The schedules of "Oral examination" and "Written and oral examination" are shown below. - (2) Announcement of the examination venues will be posted on the examination day at the entrance to the Graduate School of Information Science building (see attached map). - (3) Applicants must arrive at the examination rooms at least 30 minutes before the starting time of the examination and follow the instruction of the clerk in charge.
+- (1) Successful applicants for admission to our programs will be selected on the basis of overall evaluation of the result of the English examination, specialty examination (written and oral), oral examination and application documents. - (2) The schedules of English examination, specialty examination and oral examination are shown below. - (3) Announcement of the venues of English examination, specialty examination and oral examination will be posted on the examination day at the entrance to the Graduate School of Information Science building (see attached map). - (4) Applicants must arrive at the examination rooms at least 30 minutes before the starting time of the examination. - (5) In the case of English examination and the written examination of the Department of Computer Science and Mathematical Informatics, if the applicants be late within 30 minutes, he/she can take the exam. - (6) In the case of Specialty Examination (oral) and oral examination, if the applicants be late, he/she can not take the exam in principle.